tymyrddin/purple/source/docs/ai-security/external.md

 is unavailable or compromised?
 For many startup integrations, the answer to the second and third questions is "unclear."

-## Why vendor behaviour changes are hard to catch
+## Vendor behaviour changes hard to catch

 The organisation cannot audit vendor model behaviour at the level of detail that would reveal systematic manipulation or drift.
 Output monitoring for anomalies is possible, but distinguishing legitimate model